 The afternoon is when people get the most frustrated at Disney Parks because the weather is the hottest and the crowds are at their worst.
 How do you beat that?
 Stay inside and away from things that get long lines.
 We recommend enjoying Magic Kingdom’s slate of quality shows.
 Start in Fantasyland with Mickey’s Philharmagic (a 3D show) and then head towards Liberty Square and Frontierland.
 Along the way, check out the wait time for it’s a small world.
 If the wait is under 30 minutes then go for it, if not come back later.

 Since you’re near Liberty Square, it’s time to relax in air-conditioning.
-Hall of Presidents sits right in the middle of the land is a decent option, although we like it’s Disneyland counterpart (Great Moments with Mr. Lincoln) much better.
+Hall of Presidents sits right in the middle of the land and is a decent option, although we like it’s Disneyland counterpart (Great Moments with Mr. Lincoln) much better.
 Hall of Presidents takes you through American history and has some incredible animatronic figures.

 Moving on to Frontierland, the Country Bear Jamboree is a wonderful representation of a bygone Disney era.
 The bears serenade guests with classic (and oftentimes funny) songs.
 While often overlooked, Country Bear Jamboree is one of my favorite things to do in Disney World.
-Finally, end this entertaining early afternoon in the Tiki Room.
+Finally, end this entertaining afternoon in the Tiki Room.
 Another Disney show that’s steeped in history, watching the birds sing and dance is fun for all ages and a nice way to stay cool.

 Afternoon Snack – Dole Whip